Artists

 Eve Marshall

-I am a full-time Artisan Felter and Teacher and live in South Lincolnshire.
-I am inspired by the countryside I live in and my wacky brain.
-I have been felting for over 10 years and regularly exhibit and sell my work locally.
+My creations are often reflections of nature and wildlife.
+I take photos of my wanders and then recreate ideas from them using my palette of wools and silks.
 When creating my artwork I lay out hundreds of layers of wool, silk and other fibres to achieve depth.
 Then I use a single felting needle to see how much detail I can achieve.
-Each finished piece is unique and usually is inspired by places I have been, I love creating pieces you can get lost in.
+I love creating pieces you can lost in.

 Geoff Matthews